FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I collaborated with my team on this lab: Min Tae Lee, William Zhang, and Rob Gentul.
+Rob was instrumental in helping me record the videos and test the prototype, he manned the computer while I interacted with the device!

 # Staging Interaction, Part 2